clirdlf/ndsa.org/faq.md

 ### Does the NDSA providing funding?

 The NDSA does not provide funding for projects or building tools and infrastructure, although some of our member organizations do.
 Look for [relevant funding opportunities](https://www.diglib.org/opportunities/) in data curation and digitization from NDSA's host organization, [CLIR](http://clir.org/)+[DLF](https://diglib.org/).

+### How does NDSA relate to the DLF?
+To CLIR?

+CLIR and the [Digital Library Federation](https://diglib.org/) believe strongly in NDSA's mission and [set of values](/values/).
+NDSA is financially supported by the DLF, which also provides communications infrastructure, staff time, and participation by the DLF director on NDSA's [Coordinating Committee](/coordinating-committee/).
+[CLIR](http://clir.org/) is the parent organization of the DLF, but DLF itself runs on independent membership fees.
+If you like what the Digital Library Federation is doing to support digital stewardship at no cost to NDSA members, please [join DLF](https://www.diglib.org/members/join/) and contribute!

 ## Participation